domogami/domogami.github.io/content/Blog Posts/Dotfiles.md

 ## Key Dotfiles

-The most important settings that I want to persist from machine to machine are my `.zshrc` file which customizes my shell with nice things like appending necessary package locations to my $PATH, creating aliases for quick execution of commands, and setting my default editor *Neovim*.
+The most important settings that I want to persist from machine to machine are my `.zshrc` file which customizes my shell with nice things like appending necessary package locations to my $PATH, creating aliases for quick execution of commands, and setting my default editor [Neovim](../Software/Neovim.md).
 I also have an `aerospace.toml` file that lives in the `~/.config/` directory.
 This config holds my keybindings for [Aerospace](https://github.com/nikitabobko/AeroSpace) which I use as my primary [Window Manager](Window%20Manager.md).